SiLab-Bonn/online_monitor/README.md

 pip install online_monitor
 ```

-Otherwise download the code and
+Otherwise download the code and run

 ```
-python setup.py develop
+pip install -e .
 ```

 You can run the unit tests to check the installation